 There is a saying that someone’s trash is someone else’s treasure.
-No where is that more true than when it comes to a review.
+Nowhere is that truer than when it comes to a review.

 Reviewing music is hugely subjective just as reviewing a movie or a game is.
 They are all mediums of art.
 They all have artistic merit and have the ability to evoke rich, deep emotions.
 As such when I review music here at Higher Plain Music, there are a few things I will focus on or ignore so it’s best to explain why.

 I hope that is a helpful explanation of how I review things.
-If you have an questions, please contact me directly.
+If you have a question, please contact me directly.